dsubhasish09/ML_Experiments/reinforcement_learning/README.md

 # reinforcement_learning
 Implements custom gym environments for experimenting with RL techniques.
+Currently only a custom cartpole environment is implemented.
+Detailed documentation to be released soon.